SimonDein/launch/notes/problem_solving_and_coding_tips/the_pedac_approach.md

 ###Algorithm

+* Avoid solving big problems!
+  * Lay out the general steps of the algorithm without going into details
+    * Try to describe the algorithm in 1-2 sentences
+      * If you can't; raise you abstraction
+      * Push detailed steps into methods / functions
+        * Describe each step with more detail using appropriate language terms
+        * Stop when you have blue print of the algorithm

+#### Notes

   - Algorithms have to be described in the language of chosen data structure!
     - "then solve it" doesn't count